juhasev/sample-ninja-help/member-app-options.md

 #### Allow panelists to create a password at login

 This enables seamless panel migration from an existing panel.
 Because the passwords are one-way encrypted, it is impossible to read the existing passwords and migrate them over.
-If a panelist attempt to login to the member app w/o a password and email will be sent to them to ask them to create one.
+If a panelist attempts to login to the member app w/o a password and email will be sent to ask them to create one.

 #### Hide collected data from the user